How CAES works

 Compressed air energy storage (CAES) has been in operation since 1978 in Huntorf in Germany, and since 1992 in McIntosh, Alabama, USA.
 Both of these plants regenerate the electricity by feeding it into a gas-fired power station, roughly tripling the efficiency of the power station.

-When compressing the air, by the laws of thermodynamics it heats up.
-When expanding it again, that heat needs putting back into the air.
-Both Huntorf and McIntosh waste that heat, leading to only 42% overall efficiency in Huntorf and 54% in McIntosh (the difference being because McIntosh's power station is Combined Cycle).
+When compressing the air it heats up.
+When expanding it again, heat needs putting back into the air.
+Both Huntorf and McIntosh do not utilise the heat from the compression process, leading to only 42% overall efficiency in Huntorf and 54% in McIntosh (the difference being because McIntosh’s power station is Combined Cycle).

 McIntosh, Alabama, USA

 Huntorf and McIntosh have proved useful additions to their local grids, in operation daily.
-Storelectric has another technology, more closely resembling these two plants, which can be retro-fitted to CCGT power stations that are near appropriate geologies, which burns gas and has an efficiency expected to be above 60%
+Storelectric has an alternative diabatic CAES technology, buildimng on the success of these plants.
+This can be retro-fitted to CCGT power stations that are near appropriate geologies, which burns gas and has an efficiency expected to be above 60%.